Wednesday, August 6, 2025

 openly naked at the Olympics as their muscular bodies were so beautiful.

 To be clear, when I talk about being openly naked I’m certainly not advocating that it’s okay to send dick pics to people without consent, that’s just creepy and wrong for good reason.
 I would never do that.
 But there is certainly nothing wrong with a guy being proud of his penis or his naked body and wanting to show it off in a way that is not harmful to others.
-There's nothing unusual about wanting to be seen while naked, it's a perfectly normal way for a guy to feel about his body.
+There's nothing unusual about wanting to be seen while naked, it's a perfectly normal way for anyone to feel about their body.
 Being proud of your body is a good thing.

 Posting naked selfies on a website that welcomes such photos and allows people the choice to look at them or not, doesn’t harm anyone in any way.
 Not in the least.
 The only person that might be harmed by posting naked selfies is myself, the person posting them, should people decide to get all self righteous and mock me or cancel me for having the nerve to be openly naked.
 If you don’t want to see me naked then don’t look at my naked photos, it’s as simple as that, because if I can't be naked outdoors enjoying the sunshine then being naked online is the next best thing.